 Acquisitions and Sales

 At acquisition, preferred stock shall be reported at cost, including brokerage and other related fees.
-PIK stock received as dividends shall be initially recorded at fair value.
+Preferred stock received as dividends shall be initially recorded at fair value.
 Acquisitions and dispositions shall be recorded on the trade date.
 Private placement stock transactions shall be recorded on the funding date.

 A reporting entity can subscribe for the purchase of stock, but not be required to make payment until a later time.
 Transactions of this nature are common in the formation of corporations.
-Preferred stock acquired under a subscription represents a conditional transaction in a security authorized for issuance but not yet actually issued.
-Such transactions are settled if and when the actual security is issued and the exchange or National Association of Securities Dealers (NASD) rules that the transactions are to be settled.
-Preferred stock acquired under a subscription shall be recorded as an admitted asset when the reporting entity or its designated custodian or transfer agent takes delivery of the security and the security is recorded in the name of the reporting entity or its nominee, (i.e., the accounting for such preferred stock acquisitions shall be on the settlement date).
+Preferred stock acquired under a subscription represents a conditional transaction in which preferred stock is authorized for issuance but not yet actually issued.
+Such transactions are settled if and when the actual preferred stock is issued and the exchange or National Association of Securities Dealers (NASD) rules that the transactions are to be settled.
+Preferred stock acquired under a subscription shall be recorded as an admitted asset when the reporting entity or its designated custodian or transfer agent takes delivery of the preferred stock and the preferred stock is recorded in the name of the reporting entity or its nominee, (i.e., the accounting for such preferred stock acquisitions shall be on the settlement date).

 Amortization

 Redeemable preferred stock purchased at a premium shall be amortized to reduce the carrying value to the call or redemption value over the period to the call or earliest redemption date, whichever produces the lowest asset value (yield to worst).
-Redeemable preferred stock purchased at a discount shall be amortized to increase the carrying value to par value over the period to maturity or the latest redemption date.
+Redeemable preferred stock purchased at a discount shall be accreted to increase the carrying value to the redemption price over the period to maturity or the latest redemption date.
+Amortization (and accretion) of the premium and discount arising at acquisition shall be calculated using the interest method and shall be reported through investment income.

-PIK preferred stock shall be amortized to the lower of the call price or par value, measured in either case at the end of the stock dividend period and based on all of the shares expected to be held at the end of that period, including those received as dividends.

-Amortization shall be calculated using the interest method and shall be reported as increases or decreases in dividends collected during the year.

 Balance Sheet Amount

-The NAIC Securities Valuation Office assigns preferred stocks NAIC designations (NAIC designation 1 through 6) in accordance with the Purposes and Procedures Manual of the NAIC Investment Analysis Office, and that NAIC designation is published in accordance with the SVO compilation instructions in the Purposes and Procedures Manual.

-Preferred stock shall be valued based on (a) the underlying characteristics of the security (redeemable or perpetual), (b) the quality rating of the security expressed as an NAIC designation pursuant to paragraph 15, and (c) whether an asset valuation reserve (AVR) is maintained by the reporting entity.
+Preferred stock shall be valued based on (a) the underlying characteristics (redeemable, perpetual or mandatory convertible), (b) the quality rating expressed as an NAIC designation, and (c) whether an asset valuation reserve (AVR) is maintained by the reporting entity:

-Step-up preferred stock (a security with the structure of a preferred stock, that has the cash flow characteristics of a debt instrument) is considered a security with characteristics of both debt and equity, and the accounting and valuation of such securities shall be consistent with SVO guidelines as stipulated in the Purposes and Procedures Manual of the NAIC Investment Analysis Office.

-For reporting entities required to maintain an AVR, the accounting for unrealized gains and losses shall be in accordance with SSAP No. 7—Asset Valuation Reserve and Interest Maintenance Reserve (SSAP No. 7).
-For reporting entities not required to maintain an AVR, unrealized gains and losses shall be recorded as a direct credit or charge to unassigned funds (surplus).

-Reporting Entities That Do Not Maintain An AVR
+For reporting entities that do not maintain an AVR: